qutip/qutip-tutorials/tutorials-v5/optimal-control/02-cpo-GRAPE-Hadamard.md

 ### Report the results

-Firstly the performace statistics are reported, which gives a breadown of the processing times.
+Firstly the performace statistics are reported, which gives a breakdown of the processing times.
 The times given are those that are associated with calculating the fidelity and the gradients.
 Any remaining processing time can be assumed to be used by the optimisation algorithm (L-BFGS-B) itself.
-In this example it can be seen that the majority of time is spent calculating the propagators, i.e. exponentiating the combined Hamiltonian.
+In this example, it can be seen that the majority of time is spent calculating the propagators, i.e., exponentiating the combined Hamiltonian.

 The optimised U(T) is reported as the 'final evolution', which is essentially the string representation of the Qobj that holds the full time evolution at the point when the optimisation is terminated.

 The key information is in the summary (given) last.
-Here the final fidelity is reported and the reasonn for termination of the algorithm.
+Here the final fidelity is reported and the reason for termination of the algorithm.

 ```python
 result.stats.report()